Silvia-s-Brainery/BraineryWizDocumentation/source/Python_Version/plotmodel.rst

 PlotModel Command (Plot Model)
 ==============================

 PlotModel is the command that should be used to plot the model.
-The structure of the command is in this way:

 .. code-block:: python
+   :caption: The structure of the command

    PlotModel (plotmode=3, **kwargs)

 * plotmode